 You can also choose to replace your thermostat entirely and move to a better model.
 Advanced models such as smart thermostats are certainly a better option.
 They offer Wi-Fi connectivity and allow you to control your HVAC unit using your phone.
 Plus, smart thermostats help to save on energy bills.
-You can even install the smart one on your own; however, if the wiring of your old device doesn’t match with the new one, it’s best to get help from the pros.
+You can install the smart thermostat on your own; however, if the wiring of your old thermostat doesn’t match with the new one, it’s best to get help from the pros.

 Thermostat Calibration – A Quick Overview

 Your thermostat senses your home temperature and helps to maintain your preferred temperature.
-Calibration is important to help it read the correct temperature.
+Calibration is important to help the thermostat read the correct temperature.
 A thermostat usually loses calibration due to dust and dirt build or sudden power loss.
-And if your device is not adjusted, it can lead to a number of problems, such as increased energy bills and discomfort in your home environment.
+And if your device is not adjusted, it can cause a number of problems, such as increased energy bills and discomfort in your home environment.
 Fortunately, calibration is a simple process.
 With slight effort, you can ensure that your thermostat is working correctly and help to improve your home’s energy efficiency.